kparc/kcc/README.md

  x:f'pts             /adverb each: apply f to each partition, recurse down

- ,/x                 /,/ is 'raze': unwind aka flatten a vector of vectors v:,/(1 2 3;4 5 6)   /in other words, raze flattens first level of nesting 1 2 3 4 5 6
+ ,/x                 /,/ is 'raze': unnest aka flatten a vector of vectors ,/(1 2 3;4 5 6)     /in other words, raze flattens first level of nesting 1 2 3 4 5 6
 ```